-Malta provides very limited protection for stateless people.
-Although it is party to some relevant international and regional human rights treaties, it is not party to any of the core statelessness conventions.
+Malta acceded to the 1954 Convention in 2019, but still provides very limited protection for stateless people, and is not party to the 1961 Convention.
 Maltese law provides some protections against arbitrary detention, but rights afforded to those detained for removal purposes are very limited.
-Malta has no mechanism to identify and determine statelessness, and no stateless protection status, although it did introduce a new route to regularisation in 2018 for people refused asylum and unable to leave the country, who have lived in Malta for more than five years.
-Data on the stateless population is therefore limited, with figures available only for the very small number of stateless people who acquire Maltese citizenship, and refused asylum seekers recorded as ‘nationality not known’ who cannot be returned and may or may not be stateless.
+Malta has no mechanism to identify and determine statelessness, and no stateless protection status, although it did introduce a route to regularisation in 2018 for people refused asylum and unable to leave the country, who have lived in Malta for more than five years.
+Data on the stateless population is therefore limited, with figures available only for the very small number of stateless people who acquire Maltese nationality, and refused asylum seekers recorded as ‘nationality not known’ who cannot be returned and may or may not be stateless.

 Neil Falzon, aditus foundation